FBW-E07/mine-heyitsashleyhere/README.md

 # meaningful
-A personal project makes your world a better place
+A personal project makes your world a better place:

+Persona Website - an online portfolio
+wants:
+- interactive on scroll (animation)
+- detect timezones? maybe show time difference? or adapts to the viewers timezone? (day/night theme)
+- work like an online shop so it has an AI chatbox
+- makesure you don't break any laws

 ---